cyrusbehr/tensorrt-cpp-api/README.md

   - If using the YoloV8 model, the preprocessing code is correct and does not need to be changed.
 - Recompile, run the executable.
 - The calibration cache will be written to disk (`.calibration` extension) so that on subsequent model optimizations it can be reused.
 If you'd like to regenerate the calibration data, you must delete this cache file.
+- If you get an "out of memory in function allocate" error, then you must reduce `Options.calibrationBatchSize` so that the entire batch can fit in your GPU memory.

 ### Benchmarks
+Benchmarks run on RTX 3050 Ti Laptop GPU, 11th Gen Intel(R) Core(TM) i9-11900H @ 2.50GHz.

 ### Sample Integration
 Wondering how to integrate this library into your project?
 Or perhaps how to read the outputs of the YoloV8 model to extract meaningful information?